Since 2018, Rolex has been the Official Timekeeper of the US Open, the fourth and final tournament in the Grand Slam® calendar.

 The definitive tennis champion

-Chris Evert was just 17 when she reached the semi-finals of the US Open for the first time.
+Chris Evert was just 16 when she first reached the women’s singles semi-finals at the US Open.
 She went on to win the tournament six times.
 With victories at the Australian Open (2), Roland-Garros (7) and Wimbledon (3), she is one of the few champions to have triumphed on all the Grand Slam® surfaces.